Preparing for DCC: A Step-By-Step Readiness Roadmap

 Frequently Asked Questions

-How much does DCC cost for SMEs?
+Q. How much does DCC cost for SMEs?

-The cost of certification depends on the size of your organisation and the level of DCC you are pursuing.
+A: The cost of certification depends on the size of your organisation and the level of DCC you are pursuing.
 For a small business (10–49 employees), a Level 0 certification typically starts at £525 plus VAT.
 Costs for higher levels involve more extensive auditing, while not officially confirmed by IASME, some industry estimates for a Level 1 assessment for an SME reach approximately £15,000 to £20,000 but again, this will come down to scale.
 As DCC is a commercial scheme owned by IASME, it is advisable to seek specific quotes from accredited Certification Bodies.

-Does ISO 27001 count towards DCC?
+Q. Does ISO 27001 count towards DCC?

-While ISO 27001 is a globally recognised standard that shares many similarities with the DCC, it does not replace the need for DCC certification.
-The DCC is specifically designed to align with DefStan 05-138 Issue 4, which is the mandatory standard for MOD contracts.
+A: While ISO 27001 is a globally recognised standard that shares many similarities with the DCC, it does not replace the need for DCC certification.
+The DCC is specifically designed to align with DefStan 05-138 issue 4, which is the mandatory standard for MOD contracts.
 However, if your organisation is already ISO 27001 compliant, you should find that your ISO 27001 controls will meet most, if not all, of the DCC requirements.
 This does depend however upon the similarity and extent of the scope applied to both frameworks.

-Is DCC mandatory for MOD contracts?
+Q. Is DCC mandatory for MOD contracts?

-No it isn’t, however, the MOD’s Chief Information Security Officer’s Letter to Industry did recommend that those currently delivering, or seeking to deliver services to the MOD should look to achieve Level 0 should they wish to proactively demonstrate a commitment to cyber resilience and remain competitive.
 Author’s Note: Seek advice before making a heavy financial commitment.
-I will happily have a brief conversation with you to ensure you know what your investment will achieve – Gareth Shaw, MD Pera Prometheus.
+I will happily have a brief conversation with you to ensure you know what your investment will achieve — Gareth Shaw, MD Pera Prometheus.

-Can I define the scope of my DCC assessment?
+Q. Can I define the scope of my DCC assessment?

-Yes, the DCC offers some flexibility regarding scope.
+A: Yes, the DCC offers some flexibility regarding scope.
 Unlike the standard CSM v4 requirements that typically apply across an entire organisation, the DCC allows a business to define a specific scope for its assessment.
 This is particularly useful for SMEs that may only handle sensitive defence data on a specific, isolated segment of their network, allowing them to focus resources where the risk actually resides.
 Be aware however that achieving DCC on an unrealistic scope will not equate to an equally positive outcome when defining the scope for CSM v4.

 Stay Safe, Stay Secure